github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ---
 ## Introduction

 This tutorial demonstrates how to build a continuous integration (CI) server that runs tests on new code that's pushed to a repository.
-The tutorial shows how to build and configure a {% data variables.product.prodname_github_app %} to act as a server that receives and responds to Checks webhook events using {% data variables.product.prodname_dotcom %}'s REST API.
+The tutorial shows how to build and configure a {% data variables.product.prodname_github_app %} to act as a server that receives and responds to `check_run` and `check_suite` webhook events using {% data variables.product.prodname_dotcom %}'s REST API.

 In this tutorial, you will use your computer or codespace as a server while you develop your app.
 Once the app is ready for production use, you should deploy your app to a dedicated server.